opentoonz/opentoonz_docs/source/painting_animation_levels.rst

     2. Do one of the following:

-    - Set the mode to **Endpoint to Endpoint**, then click a vector endpoint and drag to a different endpoint; the pointer snaps to the closest detected vector endpoint as start and as end.
+    - Set the mode to **Endpoint to Endpoint**, then click a stroke endpoint and drag to a different endpoint; the pointer snaps to the closest detected stroke endpoint, as start and end.

-    - Set the mode to **Endpoint to Line**, then click a vector endpoint and drag to any point along a vector; the pointer snaps to the closest detected vector endpoint as start, and to any closest point along a vector as end.
+    - Set the mode to **Endpoint to Line**, then click a stroke endpoint and drag to any point along a stroke; the pointer snaps to the closest detected stroke endpoint as start, and to any closest point along a stroke as end.

-    - Set the mode to **Line to Line**, then click any point along a vector and drag to any other point along a vector; the pointer snaps to the closest point along a vector as start, and to the any other closest point along a vector as end.
+    - Set the mode to **Line to Line**, then click any point along a stroke and drag to any other point along a stroke; the pointer snaps to the closest point along a stroke as start, and to the any other closest point along a stroke as end.

 .. tip:: **To close all gaps in a vector drawing outline in a specific area:**